charbel-j-estephan/Advent-of-Code-2024/README.md

 ❄️ Progress Updates
 I'll be updating this section as I go, but here's how it’s looking so far:

 - Day 1: Solved! 🎉 (Part 1 and Part 2)
+- Day 2: Solved! 📝 (Part 1 and Part 2), definitely tougher than Day 1
-  - Day 2: To be tackled tomorrow! ✨
+- Day 3: To be tackled tomorrow! ✨